-PPLN is a different nonlinear crystal that presents much higher SHG efficiency in case of low pulse energy lasers or even CW lasers.
-While we attempted but were not able to produce useful SHG power using a 20 mm long LBO, a much better result was obtained using a temperature-tuned PPLN crystal (0.5 x 0.5 x 10mm long): nearly 30% SHG efficiency was achieved for the laser conditions described above, and with increased input power, the SHG efficiency reached a maximum of 40%.
+PPLN is a different nonlinear crystal that provides much higher SHG efficiency for low pulse energy lasers and even CW lasers [add Compton reference here?].
+Our attempts to produce useful SHG power using a 20 mm long LBO were unsuccessful, but a much better result was obtained using a temperature-tuned PPLN crystal (0.5 x 0.5 x 10mm long): nearly 30% SHG efficiency was achieved for the laser conditions described above, and with increased input power, the SHG efficiency reached a maximum of 40%.
 As shown in Figure 6, the SHG efficiency begins to saturate at approximately 5 W input power, likely due to tight focusing in the crystal (focus diameter about 0.15 mm).
 As mentioned earlier, PPLN crystals are normally used for lower power laser beams, due to their characteristically limited physical size (less than 1mm in one dimension) and low damage threshold compared with LBO crystals.
-To further increase the SHG power of our laser without the risk of optical damage, a larger aperture crystal ( e.g., >1 mm x 1 mm available from vendors ) can be used.
+To further increase the SHG power of our laser without the risk of optical damage, a larger aperture crystal can be used.
 This could provide a means to allow more input power and produce considerably more power at green wavelength while keeping beam power density below damage threshold and without deep saturation.
 The spatial distribution of the second harmonic beam was evaluated with a Spiricon beam profiler, indicating nearly perfect beam quality (M2 ~ 1.15, Figure 7).